-- There were 22,325 home sales during the final quarter of 2017.
-This is an increase of 3.7% over the same period in 2016.
+There were 23,209 home sales during the second quarter of 2018.
+This is a drop of 2.3% compared to the same period a year ago.

-- Compared to the same period a year ago, price growth was most pronounced in Lewis County, where home prices were 18.8% higher than a year ago.
-Eleven additional counties experienced double-digit price growth as well.
+When compared to the same period a year ago, price growth was strongest in Mason County, which was up 17.4%.
+Eleven other counties experienced double-digit price growth.

 Days on Market

-- The average number of days it took to sell a home in the fourth quarter dropped by eight days, compared to the same quarter of 2016.
+The average number of days it took to sell a home dropped by seven days compared to the same quarter of 2017.

-King County continues to be the tightest market in Western Washington, with homes taking an average of 21 days to sell.
-Every county in the region saw the length of time it took to sell a home either drop or remain static relative to the same period a year ago.
+King County continues to be the tightest market in Western Washington, with homes taking an average of only 13 days to sell.
+Every county in the region other than Clallam saw the length of time it took to sell a home drop when compared to the same period a year ago.

-- Last quarter, it took an average of 50 days to sell a home.
-This is down from 58 days in the fourth quarter of 2016, but up by 7 days from the third quarter of 2017.
+Across the entire region, it took an average of 41 days to sell a home in the second quarter of this year.
+This is down from 48 days in the second quarter of 2017 and down by 20 days when compared to the first quarter of 2018.